-Fatten Up Your Birds! | Use suet to help winter birds.
+Fatten Up Your Birds! | Use suet to help birds this winter.

-Fatten Up Your Holiday Birds
+Fatten Up Your Birds

 Thinking of animals during cold winter months often dredges up images of sleeping bears full of fat with a rotund shape.
 However, our favorite backyard birds are not capable of such a slumbering feat.
 Instead, birds that reside in regions with a tempest of winter must find food constantly to prevent starvation or freezing to death, or they must have a store of fat capable of fueling them between bouts of food finding.
 For birds in the backyard, there is a quick and highly accessible food source bird lovers can provide that offer a high calorie and fat content for winter survival.